STEPS TO PREPARE FOR A M.U.N. CONFERENCE:

 - Mira Costa is the only conference we go to that requires you to turn in Resolutions before the conference instead of Position Papers.
 You can get a good sample, and description of them from the "Delegate's Guide" on their site www.mchsmun.org

-Step 8: SUPPLIES - You should put together an MUN binder with all of your research, pertinent handouts (vocab, sample resolutions, etc).
-Get a notebook to take notes in, bring a few pens or pencils, maybe even any medical supplies, small snack, etc. Many students will even print out a color copy of their nation's flag and slide it into their binder to make themselves visible, and memorable.
+Step 7: SUPPLIES - You should put together an MUN binder with all of your research, pertinent handouts (vocabulary, sample resolutions, etc).
+Get a notebook to take notes in, Post-it Notes to communicate with other delegates, bring a few pens or pencils, maybe even any medical supplies, small snack, etc. Many students will even print out a color copy of their nation's flag and slide it into their binder to make themselves visible, and memorable.

-Finally: Get a good night's sleep, and don't be late to meet your team at the designated time and location.
-Show up with all of your supplies, including a great attitude, ready to have fun, meet new people, and excited to SAVE the WORLD! (:^D)
+Finally: Get a good night's sleep, eat a nutritious breakfast, and don't be late to meet your team at the designated time and location.
+Show up with all of your supplies, including a great attitude, ready to have fun, meet new people, and excited to SAVE THE WORLD! (:D)